google/applied-machine-learning-intensive/acs/README.md

 This is an interdisciplinary course combining concepts from data science, computer science, and statistics.
 It is not a comprehensive introductory course in any of those fields.
-AC1 prepares students for AC201, which is a more comprehensive course on Python programming and data science in Python.
+AC1 prepares students for more comprehensive comprehensive course on Python programming and data science in Python.
 Students who do not take more courses on the subject will still have a useful understanding of widely-used data science tools and techniques, which they can